 Deploying SCONE LAS

 SCONE LAS is the SCONE Local Attestation Service.
 It has to run on each platform, i.e., on each server, on which confidential applications should run.
-We explain how to start SCONE LAS with the help of helm.
-Note that SCONE LAS is implicitly attested by SCONE CAS and hence, we do not need to attest SCONE LAS explicitly.
+Note that SCONE LAS is implicitly attested by SCONE CAS, and hence, we do not need to attest SCONE LAS explicitly.

 Prerequisites